Engagespot/engagespot/docs/docs/introduction/whats-next.md

 1. Initiate a chat with our support team using the live chat widget (available on bottom right side)
 2. Join our [Discord Server](https://disboard.org/server/936616763930587136).
-3. Send us an email at support@engagespot.cox
+3. Send us an email at support@engagespot.co